herbfunkstank/ajax_tut/README.md

-This is an update the Django Tutorial from: http://lethain.com/intro-to-unintrusive-javascript-with-django/ I didn't write the original tutorial.
-The original was written by @lethain It was written 3 years ago.
-With the changes you will find here, you can get the tutorial working with Django 1.4.2.
+This is an update the Django, jQuery, & Ajax tutorial series from: http://lethain.com/intro-to-unintrusive-javascript-with-django/
+I didn't write the original tutorial.
+The original git can be found: https://github.com/lethain/notes-djapp-tutorial

+The original is 4 year old.
+I build the tutorial app with Django 1.4.2 With the changes you will find here, you can get the tutorial working with Django 1.4.2.

 ﻿Fixed an error with 'ajax_tut/ajax_tut/urls.py':
 Deleted ajax_tut from:  (r'^', include('ajax_tut.notes.urls')),